Binding child support agreement

 Draft the agreement with legal guidance

-Register the agreement with the Department of Social Services
+People often register the agreement with the Department of Social Services.

-Once registered, your binding child support agreement becomes enforceable, and the Department can take action to recover unpaid amounts if needed.
+Once registered, a binding child support agreement becomes enforceable, and the Department can take action to recover unpaid amounts if needed.

 How LawConnect can help

 LawConnect provides personalised legal information through our AI legal assistant.
-You can start by clicking any of the questions above and receive guidance tailored to your situation.
+People can click any of the questions above to receive general information related to their situation.
 Our AI can help you understand the general legal requirements, what options may be available to you, and what documents or steps typically come next.

 However, only a licensed family lawyer can provide legal advice specific to your circumstances, review your proposed agreement, and advise whether it's fair to you.
 If you'd like professional guidance before or after creating your agreement, we can connect you with licensed family lawyers who specialise in child support arrangements and can provide the tailored legal advice you need.